-There are five distinct activities in the Proposed Action, in addition to the option to purchase Mitigation Bank credits for BLH impacts.
+A map indicating where the Proposed Action activities would occur is provided (Figure 2).
+There are five distinct activities in the Proposed Action in addition to the option to purchase Mitigation Bank credits for BLH impacts.
 They are: creation of approximately 15 access routes, clearing and grubbing, creation of stockpiling and staging areas, soil borings and CPTs, and other surveys.
-Each activity is discussed in sections 2.2.1 through 2.2.6.

-The duration for the Proposed Action's activities would be approximately 9 months.
-Some or all of the stockpile/staging areas and access roads would continue to be used throughout construction of the WSLP Project.
+Each activity is discussed below.
+The duration for the Proposed Action activities would be approximately nine months.
+Some or all of the stockpile/staging areas and access roads would continue to be use throughout construction of the WSLP Project.
 The entire survey ROW would be approximately 600 feet wide, with the clearing and grubbing necessary for the soil borings and CPT's occurring within a 100-foot corridor within the 600-foot ROW.
 All vegetation would be removed within the clearing and grubbing corridor and within the access roads.
-All tree felling would be performed in a manner intended to avoid damage to trees left standing, existing structures, and installations, and with due regard for the safety of employees and others.
+All tree felling would be performed in a manner intended to avoid damage to trees left standing, to existing structures and installations, and with due regard for the safety of employees and others.
 No other areas or activities would involve the felling of trees.
 Other surveys, which include topographical surveys, cross-sectional surveys, environmental and cultural resources investigations, and HTRW assessments would be conducted within the approximately 600-foot ROW surrounding the 100-foot clearing and grubbing corridor.
 A typical survey ROW plan view is shown in Figure 3.